NetworkBlockDevice/nbd/doc/proto.md

 implementation, but was implemented by qemu and subsequently by other users, so has been moved out of the "experimental" section.

+## Metadata querying

+With the availability of sparse storage formats, it is often needed to query the status of a particular range and read only those blocks of data that are actually present on the block device.

+Some storage formats and operations over such formats express a concept of data dirtiness.
+Whether the operation is block device mirroring, incremental block device backup or any other operation with a concept of data dirtiness, they all share a need to provide a list of ranges that this particular operation treats as dirty.

+To provide such classes of information, the NBD protocol has a generic framework for querying metadata; however, its use must first be negotiated, and one or more metadata contexts must be selected.

+The procedure works as follows:

+- First, during negotiation, the client MUST select one or more metadata contexts with the `NBD_OPT_SET_META_CONTEXT` command.
+If needed, the client can use `NBD_OPT_LIST_META_CONTEXT` to list contexts.
+- During transmission, a client can then indicate interest in metadata for a given region by way of the `NBD_CMD_BLOCK_STATUS` command, where *offset* and *length* indicate the area of interest.
+The server MUST then respond with the requested information, for all contexts which were selected during negotiation.
+For every metadata context, the server sends one set of extent chunks, where the sizes of the extents MUST be less than or equal to the length as specified in the request.
+Each extent comes with a *flags* field, the semantics of which are defined by the metadata context.
+- A server MUST reply to `NBD_CMD_BLOCK_STATUS` with a structured reply of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

+A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a nonzero number of metadata contexts during negotiation.
+Servers SHOULD reply to clients doing so anyway with `EINVAL`.

+The reply to the `NBD_CMD_BLOCK_STATUS` request MUST be sent by a structured reply; this implies that in order to use metadata querying, structured replies MUST first be negotiated.

+This standard defines exactly one metadata context; it is called `base:allocation`, and it provided information on the basic allocation status of extents (that is, whether they are allocated at all in a sparse file context).

 ## Values

 This section describes the value and meaning of constants (other than